Doctor Foster episode 5 review: “I’m a wolf tonight” snarled Suranne Jones - and she didn’t disappoint…

 Ben Dowell has just about managed to catch his breath after a violent, high-octane but ultimately satisfying series finale

 Blimey.
 Caught your breath yet?
-If we learned anything tonight it was that Suranne Jones’s Gemma Foster wasn’t wrong when she said she was going into “She Wolf” mode.
+If we learned anything in Doctor Foster tonight it was that Suranne Jones’s Gemma Foster wasn’t wrong when she said she was going into “She Wolf” mode.

 “Bitch is right, “ she snarled at Kate at the dinner party from hell.
 “I’m a wolf tonight”.